 Low season also means lower prices, especially for lodging.
-Hotels can charge up to 50% less during winter, and if you’re traveling with a family or that special someone, you might even consider one of the many available holiday villas in France.
+Hotels can charge up to 50% less during winter, and if you’re traveling with a family or that special someone, you might even consider one of the many available holiday villas.
 With much less competition from other tourists, you have a better chance of negotiating a reasonable deal no matter where you stay

 About the Author

 Jason Laloux is a freelance travel writer.
 When he’s not planning his next surfing vacation, you might find him being a cosmopolitan hedonist and devouring haute cuisine from around the world.
 His favorite travel destination include Costa Rica, France, and Las Vegas.